What’s the Logic Behind C-Betting in PLO?

 Firstly, due to the vast number of combinations of hands available, the ranges in PLO are much harder to visualize.

-Secondly, since your opponents have four (or even five!) community cards, it is easier for them to hit some connection with the board.
-As a result, you will win the pot with a continuation bet less often (your opponents will likely fold less than they should, according to the theory).
+Secondly, since your opponents have four (or even five!) hole cards, it is easier for them to hit some connection with the board.
+As a result, you will win the pot with a continuation bet less often (your average opponents will very likely hate folding most of their hands on the flop).

 Thirdly, since your opponents are likely to continue more frequently, the position is much more critical than in Hold'em.